Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 }

-// Include the parameters you want to pass to Github Action
+// Parameters to pass to Github Action

 const payload = {